Digimon Tamers: Battle Spirit Ver. 1.5: Development

 Digimon Tamers: Battle Spirit Ver.
 1.5 is the sequel to Digimon Battle Spirit, which released a year prior on 6 October 2001.
 It contains everything the previous version contains, along with some added characters, an extended "storyline", and several other bonuses.

 Unlike its prequel Digimon Battle Spirit and its sequel Digimon Battle Spirit 2 that received Game Boy Advance ports, Digimon Tamers: Battle Spirit Ver.
 1.5 was solely released on the WonderSwan Color.

 Reception

 The game received an average rating of 8.2/10 from players.

 IGN writers Lucas M. Thomas and Craig Harrist listed 1.5 as one of the games they would most like to see appear on the DSiWare service for the Nintendo DSi.
 They claimed that "it would still be interesting to get this game on our DSi systems through digital download -- to play for fun, but also because of its place in industry history", referring to its status as one of the final games for the WonderSwan Color.

-Esports

-The Digimon Battle Spirit series has a multiplayer option.
-However, no significant competitive scene exists..
-Digimon Battle Spirit and Digimon Tamers: Battle Spirit Ver.
-1.5 are available for multiplayer crossplay both in person and online.